|

 An inky-dark purple black.
 The nose is initially a little reserved, with

-spicy, liqouricey berry fruit, a bit of sweet oak, and notes of coffee and
+spicy, liqouricey berry fruit, a bit of sweet oak, and notes of coffee

-acidity.
-It is a hugely concentrated wine in a modern style with good
+good acidity.
+It is a hugely concentrated wine in a modern style with

-Rudd) 09/01
+& Rudd) 09/01

 Monte del Fra Bardolino 2000 Veneto

-Monte del Fra, owned by brothers Eligio and Claudio Bonemo, is one of the
+Monte del Fra, owned by brothers Eligio and Claudio Bonemo, is one of

-rough edges: this is a simple, light, juicy wine.
+no rough edges: this is a simple, light, juicy wine.
 Good/very good (£5.95

 Berry Bros & Rudd) 10/01